Cyctorn/court-bot/CONFIG_GUIDE.md

 - Replace the channel and guild IDs with your actual Discord IDs
 - Save and close

-#### 2. Create your configuration file
+#### 2. Create your configuration file (First Run Only)
-- In the same folder, find `config.example.json`
+- **IMPORTANT**: Do NOT create a `config.json` file manually
-- Change to `config.json`
+- When you first run the bot with Docker, it will automatically create `config.json` in the `data` folder
-- Edit the objection.lol room settings (see "Configuration Values" section below)
+- After the first run, you can edit `data/config.json` to customize the objection.lol room settings
-- Save and close
+- The default room will be set to "mm6e7z" - you can change this later

 #### 3. Run the bot
 - Follow the deployment method of your choice (see sections below for Docker or Python setup)